aieng-lab/llm-voicechat-demo/README.md

 ## How it works:

-When "Start" is clicked, the frontend starts with playing a pre-recorded welcome message and connects to the backend through socketIO client.
+When "Starte Gespräch" is clicked, the frontend starts with playing a pre-recorded welcome message and connects to the backend through socketIO client.
 Then the microphone is initialized and records user's query.

 After an audio is recorded, it will be sent to the Flask-SocketIO server (backend) as GET request.